frontenddogma/rote-learning-html-css/manuscript/intro.md

 Although an ebook, the book deliberately uses few links.

 From here on, your mission is to consult the actual, canonical HTML and CSS specifications, whenever you have have a question related to HTML or CSS.
 Learn the spec URLs by heart, and embrace weeding out previous spec versions and unauthoritative sources by locating the latest drafts.
 Make this a habit; study the specifications, always turn to them first.
 Doing so will provide you with the most accurate information—and, again, make you a better web developer.

-I> ### Licenses
-I>
-I> The [HTML part](#toc-html) of this book lists HTML elements, element content categories, and attributes derived from the [HTML Living Standard](https://html.spec.whatwg.org/).
-The original material is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
-I>
-I> The [CSS part](#toc-css) of this book includes information about CSS selectors derived from [_Selectors Level 4_](https://www.w3.org/TR/2022/WD-selectors-4-20221111/).
-It also includes information about CSS properties and their specifications derived from [_List of CSS Properties, Both Proposed and Standard_](https://www.w3.org/Style/CSS/all-properties.en.html).
-[Copyright](https://www.w3.org/copyright/software-license-2023/) 2022, 2024 [World Wide Web Consortium](https://www.w3.org/).
-I>
-I> Information derived from these documents has been reviewed, edited, reordered, and complemented to the best of the author’s knowledge.